The SALSA MLPA Probemix P102 HBB is an in vitro diagnostic (IVD)1

 and will only generate a signal when the mutation is present.
 The probemix also contains seven probes for the locus control region.
 Finally, two probes detect a sequence centromeric of the locus control region and five probes detect a sequence telomeric of the beta-globin gene cluster.
 These flanking probes are included to delineate the extent of larger deletions/duplications in the beta-globin gene cluster.

-The SD067 Binning DNA provided with this probemix can be used for binning of the HbS mutation (HBB
+The SD067 Binning DNA provided with this probemix can be used for binning of all probes including the HbS mutation (HBB

 :c.20A>T, p.Glu7Val) specific probe (21234-L29609).
 SD067 Binning DNA is a mixture of genomic DNA from healthy individuals and plasmid DNA that contains the target sequence detected by the above mentioned probe.
 Inclusion of one reaction with 5 μl SD067 Binning DNA in initial MLPA experiments is essential as it can be used to aid in data binning of the peak pattern using Coffalyser.Net software.
 Furthermore, Binning DNA should be included in the experiment whenever changes have been applied to the set-up of the capillary electrophoresis device (e.g. when capillaries have been renewed).
-Binning DNA should never be used as a reference sample in the MLPA data analysis, neither should it be used in quantification of mutation signal, as for this purpose true mutation positive patient samples or cell lines should be used.
+Binning DNA should never be used as a reference sample in the MLPA data analysis, neither should it be used in quantification of mutation signal.
 It is strongly advised that all samples tested are extracted with the same method and derived from the same source of tissue.
 RNase treatment is not required for SD067.
-For further details, please consult the SD067 Binning DNA product description, available online: www.mlpa.com
+For further details, please consult the SD067 Binning DNA product description, available online: www.mrcholland.com